chrissmejia/jsConfirm/docs/source/howitworks.rst

        callback: customCallback
    });

-In this example ``delete`` it's the class asigned to the DOM elements to fire the modal and ``customCallback`` it's the function to call when the user click the proceed button.
+In this example ``delete`` it's the class asigned to the DOM elements to fire the modal and ``customCallback`` it's the function to call when the user click the proceed button, jsConfirm it's smart enogh to attach automatically the ``click event`` for you.

 =====================
 Changing default text